Nandini-Shukla21/SALSA-2.0/README.md

 The supporting evidence:

-- **Similar parameter scale.** V1 has 4,131,200 parameters and NACT-F has 4,238,208 — a 2.6% difference.
+- **Similar parameter scale.** V1 has 4,131,200 parameters and Modified NACT has 4,238,208 — a 2.6% difference.
 Capacity does not distinguish them.
 - **V1 failed recovery.** 0 of 10 multipliers, 58% of probe outputs undecodable,
   a single constant answer on 8 of 10 multipliers.
-- **NACT-F succeeded.** Exact recovery at both demonstrated dimensions, probe decode validity 1.0000, verification PASS.
+- **Modified NACT succeeded.** Exact recovery at both demonstrated dimensions, probe decode validity 1.0000, verification PASS.
-- **NACT-F retained nearly all of the observed primary-metric improvement.** The recorded `acc_tau` gap retention relative to V1 is 1.000.
+- **Modified NACT retained nearly all of the observed primary-metric improvement.** The recorded `acc_tau` gap retention relative to V1 is 1.000.
 - **The full numerical and sparse-aware feature set was not required** for the demonstrated recovery — removing all six components changed nothing resolvable